Shrinath-Ghorpade/Trial/README.md

 Hello im new on git hub
 im testing it

 so im testing it on vs code
+op